linode/docs/docs/guides/development/authentication/how-to-authenticate-using-jwt/index.md

 ### Encode with JWT

-The server needs to have an endpoint to accept user credentials and provide a JWT in response.
+The server needs to have an endpoint to accept user credentials and provide a JWT in its response.
 The resulting JWT can then be passed back to the server to authenticate subsequent requests.

 Add the following to the `server.js` file.

-{{< file "server.js" >}}
+{{< file "server.js" javascript >}}
 // [...]

 // Add an endpoint for incoming authentication requests.